TTLabs/EvaporateJS/README.md

     - Spark MD5, the method would look like this: `function (data) { return btoa(SparkMD5.hashBinary(data, true)); }`.
 * **s3FileCacheHoursAgo',**: default=no cache, whether to use the S3 uploaded cache of parts and files for ease of recovering after client failure or page refresh.
 The value should be a whole number representing the number of hours ago to check for uploaded parts and files.
 The uploaded parts and and file status are retrieved from S3.
+If no cache is set, EvaporateJS will not resume uploads after client or user errors.
+Refer to the section below for more information on this configuration option.

 ### .add()